Anibal-Quiroz-P5/Portfolio_02/Readme.md

 - .github/workflows
   - push.yml
-    - This folder contains GitHub Actions workflows.
-    - The file defines the actions to be performed when pushing changes to the repository.
+    - This folder contains GitHub Actions workflows and the file defines the actions to be performed when pushing changes to the repository.
 - .husky/
   - .gitignore.yml
   - .husky.sh